Muncaster Castle, Ravenglass, Cumbria

 A deposit to secure the date of £100 will be required at the time of booking and the balance four weeks before arrival.

 Booking is subject to terms and conditions, and all participants need to be 18 years old or over.

 History of Muncaster Castle

-During the 17th and 18th centuries the family continued to marry successfully.
-This lead to the fifth Baronet becoming the first Baron of Muncaster in 1783.
+During the 17th and 18th centuries, the family continued to marry successfully.
+This led to the fifth Baronet becoming the first Baron of Muncaster in 1783.
 He is responsible for the planting of the large hardwood trees you see today, as well as the present library.

 In 1862 shortly before his death, his grandson Gamel Augustus would instruct the famous architect Anthony Salvin to update the house.
-Salvin would build over the courtyard that was built by the first Lord Muncaster, converting it to the Drawing Room as you see today.
+Salvin would build over the courtyard built by the first Lord Muncaster, converting it to the Drawing Room as you see today.

 In 1917 the last fifth and last Lord Muncaster (Gamel’s brother) died without an heir, so the estate passed on to his mother’s side of the family, the Ramsdens, who has played a significant part in the history of Yorkshire.